cescobaz/haskell-monad-composition/README.md

 # Monad Composition Example

 This repo is a training project for playing with monads and composition of monads.
 For this purpose I wrote a simple module called `Pascal` for solving really simple math expression.
-An example in the following:
+An example is the following:

 ```haskel
 Pascal.solve "40+2" @?= Right 42